Continuous deployment

 Open file log.txt

-Usually this log file will contain the reason for the error.
+Usually this log file will contain the reason for the error, or possibly more than one error.
 In this case the Kudu build has detected multiple .csproj files in the same repository.
-An example error will be dumped as shown:

 2019-12-25T13:59:06.6336872Z,D:\Program Files (x86)\dotnet\sdk\2.2.109\NuGet.targets(241,5): error MSB3202: The project file “D:\home\site\BookLoanTest\BookLoanTest.csproj” was not found.
 [D:\home\site\repository\BookLoan.sln],,0

-As a temporary workaround, try editing the (sln) solution file in the folder:
+We can try editing the (sln) solution file in the repository folder:

 D:\home\site\repository